DavidSchobl/Image-Captioner/README.md

 # Image-Captioner
-This is a very simple app that is useful for quickly editing image captions one by one, maybe I will make some updates later if you let me know, what you would like.
+This is a very simple app that is useful for quickly editing image captions one by one.

 First, open the folder containing your source images, Image Captioner will then open the first image in the folder.
 It automatically creates .txt file next to each image file.